 My mother-in-law Kathy Peters is a realtor in Lake Jackson, Texas and it wasn’t that long ago I had the conversation with her that I was scared someone else would get a contract on a house my heart was set on.

-She simply said, “If that happens, God is closing a door and that house wasn’t never ‘meant to be’ in the first place.
+She simply said, “If that happens, God is closing a door and that house was never ‘meant to be’ in the first place.
 Then, God has a better home in His plans for you.”
 In retrospect, that home was way too expensive and I love our current home so much more!
 The same applies selling your home as well…

 If you do have to wait for your home to sell, you can trust that He is already working for your good to orchestrate circumstances perfectly.
 He’s the same God that before Zacchaeus climbed the tree, he planted the seed for the tree to grow.
 So, list your house and wait in hopeful expectation for what God has already put the results in motion.